ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 ![](/resources/7-04-sundogs-random-dots/1-parallelogram-diagram.png){image align="center"}

-You can test this by playing around with the interactive graphic on this page on [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
+You can test this by playing around with the interactive graphic on this page on the [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
 You can drag the four orange dots wherever you want, and it automatically generates the first quadrilateral, the midpoints and the second internal quadrilateral, which is always a parallelogram.